-If you have already been diagnosed with a type of diabetes, and are looking for a management clinic in Delray Beach FL, that will help you learn to manage your diabetes and take control of your life again, contact Personal Physician Care today, or book an appointment online.
+If you have already been diagnosed with a type of diabetes, and are looking to proactively maintain your health, Personal Physician Care in Delray Beach FL, will help you learn to manage your diabetes and take control of your life again, through risk assessments and much more.
+Contact Personal Physician Care today, or book an appointment online.

 Diabetes care management is available to help keep your blood sugar levels as close to normal as possible.

 During your diabetes care management, you will work with our members in our healthcare clinic, these team members may include your doctor, a nurse, a nutritionist, and a pharmacist to help design a care plan that fits you.